There have been years that anglers fishing the Alsea River system harvested more than 4,000 hatchery winter steelhead.

-One brood stock has been used for many years and tends to return early, with the first fish possible by Thanksgiving but better numbers appearing in December and January.
+One brood stock has been used for many years and tends to return early, with the first fish possible by late November but had more reliable numbers appearing in December and January.

 Recreational anglers must release all wild steelhead unharmed.
 Wild fish don’t have a clipped and healed adipose fin in front of the fish’s tail like the hatchery-marked fish.

-Early in the run, ODFW biologist Derek Wilson suggests trying some of the bank access points on the lower river, such as Mike Bauer Wayside and Blackberry Campground and upstream around the bend at the county park and boat launch at Five Rivers.
+Early in the run, ODFW biologist Derek Wilson suggests trying some of the bank access points on the lower river, such as Mike Bauer Wayside and Blackberry Campground, and upstream around the bend at the county park and boat launch at Five Rivers.

-The Five Rivers launch also is where some of the steelhead smolts are released, along with from the hatchery, and fish often congregate in release areas.
+The Five Rivers launch also is where some of the steelhead smolts are released, along with from the hatchery on the North Fork, and fish often congregate in release areas.

-In fact, thanks to the hatchery and bank access there and below, the North Fork typically produces higher total catches than the mainstem but is a bank-only fishery.
+In fact, thanks to the hatchery, and the bank access anglers have there and below, the North Fork typically produces higher total catches than the mainstem but is a bank-only fishery.